 Put Affiliate Links in Email Newsletters

-Some affiliates don’t run blogs or sites but have a newsletter that a lot of people have subscribed to and read.
+Some affiliates don’t run blogs or sites, but have a newsletter that a lot of people have subscribed to and read.
 They can monetize their readership by putting affiliate links in the text of their emails.

 For example, if I have a weekly newsletter about gardening, I could hyperlink my favourite gardening tools and accessories with affiliate links whenever I mention them in the newsletter.
 From the audience perspective, I’m simply sharing all these wonderful resources.
-But from my perspective, I’m collecting a % of any sales that are made.
+But from my perspective, I’m collecting a percentage of any sales that are made.

 Like blogging and influencing, growing a subscriber list to a newsletter can take time.
-So if you haven’t already got an audience and you’re looking for a fast way to start being an affiliate marketer, the paid affiliate website is usually the quicker option.
+So if you haven’t already got an audience and you’re looking for a fast way to start being an affiliate marketer, a paid affiliate website is usually the quicker option.

 2. Pick Your Niche

 When it comes to determining your niche, it’s really more of an exercise in self-reflection.
-Obviously, it takes longer to research and understand a topic you’re entirely unfamiliar with, than to write compelling content about something you’re already passionate about.
+Obviously, it takes longer to research and understand a topic you’re entirely unfamiliar with than to write compelling content about something you’re already passionate about.

 Here are some things to consider:

-- Look for niches that have high volume / low competition: Some niches already have a lot of competition, with a lot of influencers, existing media and other affiliate marketers already dominating.
+- Look for niches that have high volume/low competition: Some niches already have a lot of competition, with a lot of influencers, existing media and other affiliate marketers already dominating.
 You can use tools like Google Keyword Planner to search for niches that have lower competition.
 As somebody starting out, your chances of ranking for a niche will increase if there isn’t a lot of existing competition in that niche.

 - Consider program payout: While we don’t recommend choosing your affiliate niche based on program payout alone, it’s also smart to consider it.
-Think about the cost of the item and the % payout you’d get on that.
+Think about the cost of the item and the percentage payout you’d get on that.
 This is also where being smart about the programs you apply to and how you rank products comes into play.

-3. Build Your Website / Content
+3. Build Your Website/Content

 Some affiliate marketing sites you’ll see are very sophisticated.
 It can be easy to get intimidated by slick design and page after page of professional-quality information and content.
 But every single site started somewhere, so don’t be afraid of beginning with a very simple site.